GSA Transactional Data Reporting (TDR): What It Is, Role, Process

 Transactional Data Reporting Requirements

-Now let’s get into the specifics of what you actually need to report.
+Now let’s get into the specifics of monthly TDR reporting requirements and what you actually need to report.
 GSA has defined required data elements and optional elements.
 You must include all required elements for every transaction.
 Optional elements are nice to have but not mandatory.

 Required Data Elements: